nagakoushik24/AI-Financial-Report-Generator-and-Analyzer/README.md

-# 📊 AI Financial Report Generator
+# 📊 AI Financial Report Generator and Analyzer

 An AI-powered web app that fetches, analyzes, and summarizes financial reports (10-K SEC filings) of top companies like Apple, Microsoft, and Tesla.
 The app extracts key financial metrics, generates executive summaries, and answers user questions using LLMs — all without needing an OpenAI key.